qcri/DiplomaticPulse/docs/source/spiders.rst

 ..  _elasticsearch: https://github.com/elastic/elasticsearch

-Note: One could easily implements a new spider for new html content type.

-Important
+Succesfull running spiders
 =================
-Our Diplomatic Pulse spiders depend on the underlying format and structure of each websites's page, and when the website's layout changes  or wrong our spiders tend to break.
+Our Diplomatic pulse spiders depend on the underlying format and structure of each websites's page, and when the website's layout changes  or wrong our spiders tend to break.
 So succesfull running spiders depends heavily on a correct website's XPATH configuration, therfore if country's website updates its templates then correct XPATHs should be updated respectively.